On Ruan's Cohomological Crepant Resolution Conjecture for the complexified Bianchi orbifolds: Abstract

 \section{Abstract}

-We give formulae for the Chen--Ruan orbifold cohomology for the orbifolds given by a Bianchi group acting on a model for its classifying space for proper actions: complex hyperbolic space. \\ The Bianchi groups are the arithmetic groups $\text{PSL}_2(\mathcal{O})$, where $\mathcal{O}$ is the ring of integers in an imaginary quadratic number field.
-The underlying real orbifolds which help us in our study, have applications in Physics.
+We give formulae for the Chen--Ruan orbifold cohomology for the orbifolds given by a Bianchi group acting on complex hyperbolic 3-space. \\ The Bianchi groups are the arithmetic groups $\text{PSL}_2(\mathcal{O})$, where $\mathcal{O}$ is the ring of integers in an imaginary quadratic number field.
+The underlying real orbifolds which help us in our study, given by the action of a Bianchi group on real hyperbolic 3-space (which is a model for its classifying space for proper actions), have applications in physics.

+We then prove that, for any such orbifold, its Chen--Ruan orbifold cohomology ring is isomorphic to the usual cohomology ring of any crepant resolution of its coarse moduli space.
+By vanishing of the quantum corrections, we show that this result fits in with Ruan's Cohomological Crepant Resolution Conjecture.